vroomfondel/jwtjwkhelper/README.md

 ## Environment Variables

 - None required by default.
+- `TZ` (optional): timezone string used for formatting dates in this module; defaults to `Europe/Berlin`.
+Example: `TZ=UTC`.
-- TODO: Document any optional env vars if/when introduced (e.g., default key directory, passwords via env, etc.).
+- TODO: Document any additional optional env vars if/when introduced (e.g., default key directory, passwords via env, etc.).

 ## Scripts